-- 59.1.1 All priority drivers must use FIA fuel as provided by the FIA-appointed supplier. - 59.1.2 Unless otherwise detailed in the rally supplementary regulations, non-priority drivers may use commercially available pump fuel.
+- 59.1.1 All P1, P2 and P3 drivers must use FIA fuel as provided by the FIA-appointed supplier. - 59.1.2 Unless otherwise detailed in the rally supplementary regulations, RGT and non-priority drivers may use commercially available pump fuel.
 This fuel must be dispensed directly into the competing car from pumps at filling stations or from organiser distribution points which are marked in the road book.